 If a co-op relies on the Order to hold a hybrid meeting, it should comply with the alternative arrangements prescribed in the Order.
 In other words, meetings held partly by electronic means should also comply with the alternative arrangements.
+The same alternative arrangements apply to both hybrid and virtual meetings.

 Q4.
-Is it mandatory for co-ops to conduct virtual AGMs during this period?
+Is it mandatory for co-ops to conduct virtual AGMs during periods where large-scale events are not permitted?
 Can a co-op instead choose to defer the AGM until such time when a physical AGM may be conducted?

-The prescribed alternative arrangements under the Order are permissive, not mandatory.7 They enable co-ops to carry on with the conduct of AGMs while prioritising the safety of members.
-Hence, co-ops are encouraged to rely on the alternative arrangements, and comply with both the letter and spirit of prevailing safe distancing measures.
+The prescribed alternative arrangements under the Order are permissive, not mandatory.
+They enable co-ops to carry on with the conduct of AGMs while prioritising the safety of members.
+Hence, co-ops are encouraged to rely on the alternative arrangements when there are restrictions on physical meetings, and comply with both the letter and spirit of prevailing safe management measures.